anon8675309/pybrumble/README.md

 This is why the keys were saved, to make it easy.
 The point of this is just to demonstrate how the system would work.

+## Section 4.3 Eratta
+confirm_a and confirm_b both use keyed MACs and the key is "CONFIRMATION_MAC".
+The "CONFIRMATION_KEY" can be seen on line 35, and thd "CONFIRMATION_MAC" on line 49 of:
+./bramble-core/src/main/java/org/briarproject/bramble/crypto/KeyAgreementCryptoImpl.java

 # Bramble Transport Protocol
 TODO